Recommended by Animal Welfare Denmark

 Salling Group wants to make it easy for consumers to choose organic.
 This is why we have been working on delivering a wide range of organic alternatives to conventional products at a good price.

 Netto has been at the forefront in a number of areas and today sells more organic products than any other supermarket chain in Denmark.
-In 2017 the chain took another important step with the introduction of Netto’s own organic brand, ØGO, which includes150 items.
+Moreover, Netto has its own organic brand ØGO comprising more than 150 products.

 In føtex we offer the industry's largest selection of organic products today with more than 1,400 organic goods.
 The goal is to have 2,000 organic goods in 2020.

-We want to continue this development towards freedom of choice, which is why we have launched a three-year plan with the objective that all føtex stores in 2020 have an organic alternative to all products.
+We want to continue this development towards freedom of choice, which is why we have launched a three-year plan with the objective that all føtex stores by end 2020 have an organic alternative to all products.

 The Løgismose chicken – from niche to mainstream